 Only 50% of those treated for multiple-drug resistant tuberculosis (MDR-TB) were cured.
 This could be improved through better detection, prevention and cures.
 The WHO’s goal is to reduce death from TB by 90% by 2030.”

 World Health Organisation – Global Tuberculosis Report 2016

 How do people get infected by tuberculosis?

 The TB bacteria are put into the air when an infected person coughs, sneezes or speaks.
-Dried sputum (coughed up mucus) that is scuffed back up into the air can also be a source of contamination.
+Dried sputum (mucus that has been coughed up or spat out) that is scuffed back up into the air can also be a source of contamination.